atomix/atomix.github.io/user-manual/distributed-resources.md

 * *commands* - operations that alter the state of a resource
 * *queries* - operations that query the state of a resource

-The [Raft consensus algorithm](#raft-consensus-algorithm) on which Copycat is built guarantees linearizability for *commands* in all cases.
+The [Raft consensus algorithm][raft-framework] on which Copycat is built guarantees linearizability for *commands* in all cases.
 When a command is submitted to the cluster, the command will always be forwarded to the cluster leader and replicated to a majority of servers before being applied to the resource's state machine and completed.

 Alternatively, Copycat allows for optional trade-offs in the case of *queries*.
 These optimizations come at the expense of consistency.
 When a query is submitted to the cluster, users can often specify the minimum consistency level of the request by providing a `ConsistencyLevel` constant.
 The four minimum consistency levels available are: